-A viva may be conducted via video link in accordance with the University Policy on the Conduct of a Research Degree Viva by Video Link, Skype or an equivalent audio-visual service.
+A viva may be conducted either in person or via video link in accordance with the University Policy on the Conduct of Research Degree Vivas (.pdf).

 Supervisor(s) are not normally permitted to be present at the viva.
 The student's supervisor can only be present in exceptional circumstances, to be approved on an individual basis by the Dean and with the agreement of the external examiner.
 It is good practice to invite the supervisor to attend at the end of the viva when the examiners communicate their recommendation to the candidate.
 The attendance of the supervisor in these circumstances is with the permission of the examiners and the candidate.